Wrocław Town Hall: Architecture and Chambers

 The Old Town Hall sits in the Market square at an angle.
 It is considered as a fine example of bourgeois Gothic architecture.
 Originally, it was a single story building and was expanded over the years.
 The current form dates from the late 15th century with ornaments on the Eastern and Southern facades.
-The entrance is from the western side and it leads into the Burghers’ Hall.
+The entrance is from the western side and it leads into the Burghers' Hall.

-The Burghers’ Hall dates from the turn of the 14th century when it housed public gatherings and ceremonies.
+The Burghers' Hall dates from the turn of the 14th century when it housed public gatherings and ceremonies.
 It was later used for commercial purposes.
-Today, it includes a map of Wroclaw (a modern copy of a 16th-century map).
+Today, it includes a map of Wrocław (a modern copy of a 16th-century map).

-The next room is the Aldermans’ Hall, also known as the Court Room.
+The next room is the Aldermen's hall, also known as the Court Room.
 It dates from 1299, and was used by members of the municipality.
 It has a special podium for the administration of justice.
 Beyond that lies the Council Chamber, dating from the first half of the 14th century.
 Here, important city decisions were made and you can find a Renaissance portal from 1528, probably painted by Andreas Walter.
 Until 1945, this room was richly decorated but some of the elements, such as wood paneling, furniture, and paintings, have been irretrievably lost.
 The wall paintings and baroque cocklestove, however, have survived.

 Next is the Council Office, where the council secretary and receiver once worked.
 This was a popular office for clerks and was seen as a high-status profession.
 Architecturally, it still has its padded doors from 1429 and portraits of eminent town councilors.

 Upstairs is the Grand Hall, which dates from the second half of the 15th century.
 Here, official ceremonies took place.